 Why Hire Our Semi-Truck Accident Lawyers?

-Since 1992, the semi-truck accident lawyers at the Law Offices of Michael Pines, APC have been helping people just like you deal with the challenges of the legal process after a car accident.
+Since 1992, the semi-truck accident lawyers at the Pines Salomon Injury Lawyers have been helping people just like you deal with the challenges of the legal process after a car accident.
 Insurance companies may not pay a fair settlement.
 You shouldn’t have to worry about fighting insurance companies or even recovering what you lost.
 That’s what we’re here for, to help you recover the maximum personal injury settlement with the least amount of stress.

 If you or a loved one has suffered an injury from a semi-truck accident, we urge you to contact our bilingual offices as soon as possible following the accident at 1-858-551-2090 or please click here for a free consultation with an experienced semi-truck accident attorney.
 We handle all cases on a contingency fee basis, which means that you owe us nothing until we recover money on your behalf.